DoxasticFox/res-rnn/README.md

 # ResRNN

 A recurrent neural network with residual connections.
-It beats state-of-the-art on pMNIST, achieving 98.45% accuracy, despite its trivially simple design.
+It sets a new state-of-the-art on pMNIST, achieving 98.45% accuracy, despite its trivially simple design.

 ## Testing The 4000-dimensional pMNIST Model